JulioPapel/claiss/README.md

 ### Refactor

 The `refactor` command changes text terms in files within a folder, creating a new "refactored-..." folder with the modified files.
 Note that this command will change all exact occurrences of the specified terms.
-For example, "Abc" is treated differently from "Abc " or " Abc" or "abc".
+For example, "Abc" is treated differently from "AbC " or " ABc" or "abc" or "ABC".

 Basic usage: